You want smart political talk without the meltdowns?

 It's the Democrats' fault that people were being ripped off for years and years.

-And now I hear Democrats saying, Oh, well, we're gonna now go for the bill.
+And now I hear Democrats saying, oh, well, we're going to now go for the bill.

-It's gonna be very hard for them not to approve the big beautiful bill that we're doing.
+It's going to be very hard for them not to approve the big, beautiful bill that we're doing.

-We're doing the biggest tax cuts in the history of our country, because uh people are gonna be getting a fifty to a ninety percent reduction in drug prices, not a half a percent.
+We're doing the biggest tax cuts in the history of our country because people are going to be getting a 50 to a 90 percent reduction in drug prices, not a half a percent.

 It was always going up.